 Mr Blair's Class

 Welcome to Class 2AB's class page.
-We are an enthusiastic and hardworking group of Year 4 and Year 5 children who love to learn new things and improve on our current learning!
+We are an enthusiastic and hardworking group of Year 4 children who love to learn new things and improve on our current learning!

-We are given Maths homework every Wednesday.
+We are set maths homework on MyMaths every Monday.
 This work needs to be completed and returned by the following Monday to be marked.
-Mr Blair will also send our English homework out on a Friday.
+Mr Blair will also send our English homework out on a Wednesday.
 This work needs to be completed and returned by the following Wednesday.

 Spellings for each week are in our planners.
 Each week we should practise at home 4 times and there is space for this in our planners.
 However, if spellings are completed in another manner (iPads, notebooks etc.) our parents indicate how many times we have done this and we ask them to ensure that they sign the spelling page in our planner.
 Spelling tests will take place on a Friday.